NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 This numeric field defines the compressor speed at the i-th loading index.
 The value must be greater than 0.

-#### Field: Loading Index i Evaporative Capacity Function of Temperature Curve Name
+#### Field: Loading Index i Evaporative Capacity Multiplier Function of Temperature Curve Name

 This alpha field defines the name of a BiQuadratic curve for the VRF operational mode corresponding to the i-th loading index.
 It parameterizes the variation of VRF evaporating capacity as a function of operating conditions, i.e., evaporating and condensing temperatures.
-The output of this curve is the capacity of the VRF system evaporator.
+The output of this curve is a dimensionless multiplier to be applied on the rated evaporative capacity to calculate the actual capacity.

-#### Field: Loading Index i Compressor Power Function of Temperature Curve Name
+#### Field: Loading Index i Compressor Power Multiplier Function of Temperature Curve Name

 This alpha field defines the name of a BiQuadratic curve for the VRF operational mode corresponding to the i-th loading index.
 It parameterizes the variation of compressor power as a function of operating conditions, i.e., evaporating and condensing temperatures.
-The output of this curve is the compressor power.
+The output of this curve is a dimensionless multiplier to be applied on the rated compressor power to calculate the actual compressor power.

 Following is an example input for a AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl system.